 There are a variety of ways to experience the Creative Writing program at Salem State outside of classes.
 Read Red Skies, the student produced e-zine, or Soundings East, the student edited, nationally distributed literary magazine.
 The Writers' Series invites published authors of short stories, biography, poetry, and memoir and essays to read their work at free readings on campus every month.
 Each year, the program celebrates its own with an undergraduate reading, a graduate student reading, and a faculty/staff reading of original works.

-First Annual Claire Keyes Poetry Award Winner Announced
+Second Annual Claire Keyes Poetry Award Winner Announced

 The second winner of the Claire Keyes Poetry Award is William Snyder of Fargo, North Dakota.
 Poet Brian Brodeur served as the judge for the competition, which is held annually.
 The competition is endowed by Marblehead poet Claire Keyes, professor emerita at Salem State Universtiy.
 Keyes taught poetry for many years and edited the university's literary magazine Soundings East, which will publish Snyder's winning poems in its fall issue.
 The award also includes a $1000 prize.